 Powr RSS Feed

-With the POWr RSS Feed plugin, you can automatically combine and display content from various RSS feeds.
+With the POWr RSS Feed plugin, you can automatically combine and display content from a number of different sources using RSS feeds.

-This plugin also lets you display videos, images, and article content, adjust feed size and spacing, use custom colors, fonts, borders, and more.
-It also has mobile-responsive design and supports text in every language.
+This plugin also lets you display videos, images, and article content, adjust sizing and spacing of feeds, use custom backgrounds, fonts, colors, and more.
+It also has mobile-responsive design and supports text in any language.

-The premium version of this plugin contains many additional features, such as the ability to display different feeds, manually accept or reject posts, and more.
+The premium version of POWr contains a number of additional features, such as the ability to display different feeds, accept or reject posts in your feed, and more.

 For more details, go here: